Chicrala/pydave4vm/README.rst

 2018-05-10: New Ipython notebook added with a working version.

 2018-05-24: Scipy.signal convolve and numpy solve introduced improving the code speed.

+2018-08-06: Documentation improvements in some codes and reorganization of github folder.

 ---------------------------------------